Diversity and authenticity are key to your businesses’ overall success.

 Infusing diversity into your organization’s marketing efforts can allow your company to scale quickly and sustainably as well as help your audience understand, relate to, and trust who your brand is at its very core.

 Incorporating a diverse and inclusive marketing strategy that doesn’t accurately reflect your organization and company culture can be an expensive mistake.
 Remember—authenticity is key.

 For your brand to be valuable, your audience should see themselves through your content.
 They want to know that you hear them, understand their pain points and desires, and can meet their specific needs.
 Diverse marketing can unlock and garner the trust of new and pre-existing audiences, but it must be done well.

 Diverse marketing goes beyond the basic photos or graphics used for your organization’s website or social media channels.
-Truly diverse and inclusive content requires deep thought and insight from quality content creators with varying backgrounds and life experiences.
+Truly diverse and inclusive content requires deep thought and insight from a cross functional team of quality content creators.

 This is especially true for any written content that your organization is looking to put out.
 Your brand’s voice must speak to a diverse and totally inclusive audience at all times.
 For many businesses, this means revisiting customer personas to ensure they reflect today’s diverse society.

 After all, your audience wants to hear different viewpoints to better understand what others are experiencing.
 Today’s consumers desire an inclusive look at how a brand is operating—even when no one is watching.

 How to Create a Diverse and Inclusive Marketing Team

 Not sure where to begin when it comes to building (or rebuilding) your marketing team to encourage the creativity and employee engagement that comes with inclusivity?
 Here are a few tips to help get you started.